SilvioWeging/kASA/README.md

 ## Useful scripts
 - generateCF.py: The python 3 version of the `generateCF` mode described [here](#generate-a-content-file).
 - jsonToFrequencies.py: Creates a profile based on the most prominent taxa per read.
 Useful, if your input could only be processed in many chunks (due to memory restrictions) which may influence the accuracy of the k-Mer profile negatively.
+- csvToCAMI.py: Converts a profiling output into the CAMI profile format.
+Needs the NCBI 'nodes.dmp' and 'names.dmp' file for upwards traversing of the taxonomic tree.
+- camiToKrona.py: Converts the CAMI profile to a file format readable by [Krona](https://github.com/marbl/Krona/wiki)
+- jsonToCAMIBin.py: Converts the json output file into the CAMI binning format.

 ## Todos and upcoming
 - A python script that creates Kraken-like output out of kASAs identification file